ChouicGames/react-native-images-to-native-images/README.md

 yarn generate-images
 ```

-And the module will convert all your images in the right type, in every scales !
+And the module will convert all your images in the right type, in every scale !

 ## Usage